shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ad-tags.md

 :::image type="content" source="media/how-ad-tags-work.png" alt-text="Diagram of How ad tags and bid work.":::

 Here's a simple example of how ad tags move through different systems.
-The example uses one ad server but in reality publishers and advertisers may each have their own ad servers: the publisher to track the impressions and the advertiser to determine which ads to serve.
+The example uses one ad server but in reality publishers and advertisers may each have their own ad servers.
+The publisher to track the impressions and the advertiser to determine which ads to serve.

 1. When the user visits a publisher web site, the browser sends an ad tag to the ad server.
 This ad tag contains information about the user and the ad placement.
 1. The ad server optionally passes an ad tag to a third-party data provider to retrieve information about user segmenting or contextual targeting.